bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-I&apos;'m going to do it one more time to show you another easier way.
-I&apos;'m going to go back here.
-Before I dragged the entire &apos;"sampler&apos;" folder, this time I&apos;'m just going to grab here.
-They&apos;'re all uploading.
-I&apos;'m going to click on, &apos;"Commit Changes.&apos;" While this is happening, I want you to think, &apos;"Alright, what was that second step?
+I&apos;m going to do it one more time to show you another easier way.
+I&apos;m going to go back here.
+Before I dragged the entire &apos;"sampler&apos;" folder, this time I&apos;m just going to grab here.
+They&apos;re all uploading.
+I&apos;m going to click on, &apos;"Commit Changes.&apos;" While this is happening, I want you to think, &apos;"Alright, what was that second step?
 What was that next step she said I had to do?&apos;" That step is to go into &apos;"settings&apos;" and add the GitHub Pages.
-Let&apos;'s go up to &apos;"settings.&apos;" Now, scroll down to &apos;"Master branch&apos;" and &apos;"save,&apos;" and then since I want to be a little lazy, I&apos;'m just going to scroll down here again, and be like, &apos;"Oh great, here&apos;'s the link to my site.&apos;" I&apos;'m going to click on it.
+Let&apos;s go up to &apos;"settings.&apos;" Now, scroll down to &apos;"Master branch&apos;" and &apos;"save,&apos;" and then since I want to be a little lazy, I&apos;m just going to scroll down here again, and be like, &apos;"Oh great, here&apos;s the link to my site.&apos;" I&apos;m going to click on it.

-Again, when you get the 404 error, there&apos;'s usually two reasons: either you spelled something wrong which isn&apos;'t the case here because we clicked on it, we didn&apos;'t type anything in.
-Or you need to give GitHub a few more minutes to upload everything, or the third one is sometimes, I&apos;'m not exactly sure why, but sometimes, GitHub seems to almost forget to look for &apos;"**index.html**&apos;" file.
-So, I&apos;'ll hit &apos;"Enter,&apos;" and there we go.
+Again, when you get the 404 error, there&apos;s usually two reasons: either you spelled something wrong which isn&apos;t the case here because we clicked on it, we didn&apos;t type anything in.
+Or you need to give GitHub a few more minutes to upload everything, or the third one is sometimes, I&apos;m not exactly sure why, but sometimes, GitHub seems to almost forget to look for &apos;"**index.html**&apos;" file.
+So, I&apos;ll hit &apos;"Enter,&apos;" and there we go.
 GitHub Pages is a great free way for you to host your code and share it with everyone who you think will be impressed with your incredible work.